lmarchisotti/portfolio/README.md

-# portfolio
-Personal projects and sandbox

 # Project Title

-Simple overview of use/purpose.
+Portfolio - Personal projects and sandbox

 ## Description

-An in-depth paragraph about your project and overview of use.
+This project was created to show some ideas and possibilities how Data Science can be useful in extracting info from datasets.

 ## Getting Started